goerwin/react-finances/README.md

 - [x] wallets
 - [x] can you just add a type to incomeTags/expenseTags instead of 2 arrays?
   - same for categories arrays
-- [ ] tags should be extendable
+- [ ] tags should also be like smart filters (you can create a tag that can track wallets/categories for example)
 - [ ] latest content in scrollable should be at bottom
-- [ ] by date filter should be activated with long press
 - [x] categories should also have the same info as tags
 - [x] Google Drive file picker/creator for database
 - [x] Track how much you can spend if you don't consume all money for a particular tag